odoo/odoo/doc/api_integration.rst

 a model's fields and check which ones seem to be of interest.

 Because
-it returns a great amount of meta-information (it is also used by client programs) it should be filtered before printing, the most interesting items for a human user are ``string`` (the field's label), ``help`` (a help text if available) and ``type`` (to know which values to expect, or to send when
+it returns a large amount of meta-information (it is also used by client programs) it should be filtered before printing, the most interesting items for a human user are ``string`` (the field's label), ``help`` (a help text if available) and ``type`` (to know which values to expect, or to send when